About the Duties Hurting Farmers

 the court responds

-In September 2023, the U.S. Court of International Trade issued a remand order on the U.S. Department of Commerce’s previous determination that Moroccan fertilizer products imported into the United States would be subjected to a CVD rate, with the judge criticizing Commerce for “unreasonable” and “nonsensical” calculations.
+In January 2025, the U.S. Court of International Trade issued a second remand order on the U.S. Department of Commerce’s (“DOC”) previous determination that Moroccan fertilizer products imported into the United States would be subjected to a countervailing duty (“CVD”), with the court criticizing Commerce again for an “absurd” analysis.
+The DOC must file a second redetermination by April 8 (this deadline may be extended).

-That same month, the U.S. Court of International Trade issued a remand order on the International Trade Commission’s deeply flawed determination that imports of phosphate fertilizer from Morocco are injuring the domestic fertilizer industry.
+In September 2023, the U.S. Court of International Trade issued a remand order on the International Trade Commission’s (ITC) deeply flawed determination that imports of phosphate fertilizer from Morocco are injuring the U.S. fertilizer industry.

-However, both the International Trade Commission and the Department of Commerce rejected the Judge’s findings and stood by their earlier findings.
-The ITC is exptected to respond to the two agencies’ rebuttals later in 2024.
-However, even if the ITC rejects the agencies’ arguments, the process van be further delayed and drawn out via appeals.
+The Court of International Trade is expected to respond to the two agencies’ redeterminations in 2025.
+If the court rejects the agencies’ arguments, further remands would be ordered, and the judicial process could be further delayed and drawn out via appeals.

 the administrative review

-In another aspect of this complex process, the Department of Commerce conducts each year an annual Administrative Review of the duties to see whether new facts can lead them to change the rates retroactively.
+In another aspect of this complex process, the DOC conducts each year if requested an annual “administrative review” of the CVD order to see whether new facts will lead the agency to change the CVD rates retroactively.

-In November 2023, the U.S. Department of Commerce announced the results of its first administrative review of the countervailing duty order, which resulted in a reduction in the overall tariff rate on Moroccan phosphate imports from 19.97% to 2.12%.
+In November 2023, the DOC announced the results of its first administrative review of the CVD order, which resulted in a reduction in the overall tariff rate on Moroccan fertilizer imports from 19.97% to 2.12%.

-This new and far lower rate will be the final tariff rate retroactively applied to 2021 imports, and will also serve as the new provisional rate required to be deposited with U.S Customs for imports occurring from November 2023 and onward until the conclusion of the next administrative review in Q4 2024.
+This new and far lower rate was the final tariff rate retroactively applied to 2021 imports and served as the new cash deposit rate required to be paid to U.S Customs for imports occurring from November 2023 until November 2024.

 the future